rozsasarpi/zandbak/README.md

 packages.

 Some structural mechanics examples are used as dummy code:
- * response of linear elastic beams.
+ * computing the responses of linear elastic beams.